 Steps to complete in Openfield:

-- After downloading data from Catapult devices ensure the user has edited the Activity to begin at the start of the match or training session and performed a ‘Fast Bake’ on the activity (Right click on the Activity Bar in the OpenField Console > Bake Activity > Fast Bake).
+- Perform a ‘Fast Bake’ on the activity (Right click on the Activity Bar in the OpenField Console > Bake Activity > Fast Bake).

 - Full Sync from the OpenField console to the OpenField Cloud.